homeresume

 Configuration

-The following configuration spins up Kafka and Zookeeper containers with the Kafka UI tool.
+The following configuration spins up a single-node Kafka broker in KRaft mode with the Kafka UI tool.

 # docker-compose.yml